Fish-Network/FishProtocol/Intro.md

 ## Overview

 Fish Network is a **reputation-based capital coordination system**.
+Fish Protocol enables financial institutions, businesses and retail investor communities to build collaborative investment vehicles.
+By simplifying the capital pooling process we help investors transcend traditional regulatory and geographic boundaries and invest together with confidence.
+The framework enables fast formation of investment vehicles coupled with composable private market building blocks, that together represent an investment contract + monetary asset that includes economic rules and distribution logic.

 It combines: